 When does the Tier 2 cooling off period apply?

-The Tier 2 cooling off period prohibits a person who has previously held a Tier 2 visa from returning to the UK for a period of 12 months, or from switching back to a Tier 2 visa from another UK leave category within 12 months.
+The Tier 2 cooling off period prohibits a Tier 2 visa holder from returning to the UK for a period of 12 months after the expiry of their Tier 2 visa, or from switching back to a Tier 2 visa from another UK leave category within 12 months.

 The cooling-off period applies where an individual is currently either: